There may not be another teenager who loves martial arts more than Christian “The Warrior” Lee (8-1).

 A Lesson Learned

-The featherweight prospect graduated from Mililani in May 2016, but the biggest lesson he learned would happen outside of the classroom.
-Actually, it was at the Cotai Arena in Macau, China, when he fought Martin “The Situ-Asian” Nguyen at ONE: HEROES OF THE WORLD later that August.
+The featherweight prospect graduated from high school in May 2016, but the biggest lesson he learned would happen outside of the classroom.
+Actually, it was at the Cotai Arena in Macau, China, when he faced Martin “The Situ-Asian” Nguyen at ONE: HEROES OF THE WORLD that August.

 No one is ever happy to lose.
 But after some much needed reflection, it became painfully obvious to Lee that he was burnt out from the constant grind of school and training camp.
 His head truly was not in the right state of mind that night, and now, he has grown as a martial artist.